elibroftw/blog.elijahlopez.ca/content/posts/cs-348-intro-to-database-management.md

 A database is a shared resource that is accessed by many users and processes.
 If data is accessed or modified concurrently, the information may be outdated or one of the modifications will be lost.

+Step 1: check if both transaction histories are over the same set of transactions

+Step 2: check if all conflicting pairs (reads and writes for same attribute from different transactions) are in the same order (< or >).

+### SQL Isolation Levels